PTsolvers/Chmy.jl/docs/src/concepts/architectures.md

 # Architectures

-The abstract type `Architecture` can be concretized to be either an architecture of a concrete type `SingleDeviceArchitecture` or a `DistributedArchitecture` for MPI usage.

-## Single Device Architecture

-An object being the type of `SingleDeviceArchitecture` meaning that it contains the handle to a single CPU or GPU device with a respetive backend, where a device can be specified by an integer ID.

-### Backend Selection & Architecture Initialization
+## Backend Selection & Architecture Initialization

-We currently support CPU architectures, as well as CUDA and ROC backends for Nvidia and AMD GPUs through a thin wrapper around the [`KernelAbstractions.jl`](https://github.com/JuliaGPU/KernelAbstractions.jl) for users to select desirable backends.
+Chmy.jl supports CPUs, as well as CUDA and ROC backends for Nvidia and AMD GPUs through a thin wrapper around the [`KernelAbstractions.jl`](https://github.com/JuliaGPU/KernelAbstractions.jl) for users to select desirable backends.

 ```julia
 # Default with CPU